berkeley-scf/r-bootcamp-fall-2020/README.md

 The 1 pm ending time is tentative.
 We may end a bit before 1 pm on some days.

 We'll start formally on Monday morning at 8:30 am, but please plan to arrive in the Zoom room by 8:20 so you can  get settled.
 And if you need help with any software installation please come at 8 am.
 (Actually it would be even better if you email us in advance if you have installation problems.

+In general, please keep your microphone off and (if possible) your camera on.

+We'll be using the Zoom polling feature to have some interactivity during the presentations.
+Please answer the questions based on examining the code, rather than just running the code and seeing which answers work.
+Then once you've answered the poll feel free to try the code in R.

 ## Course Discussion and Questions

+Please ask questions both during the presentations and during the breakout sessions, using either:

-We'll have an active [online discussion forum on Piazza](https://piazza.com/berkeley/fall2020/rbootcampfall2020) during the event.
+- The [online discussion forum on Piazza](https://piazza.com/berkeley/fall2020/rbootcampfall2020) at any time during the week of August 10 (though questions will be primarily answered during the event hours).

-We'll also have in-person help using a Zoom virtual front desk (see email for link).
+- The [Zoom virtual front desk](https://dlab.berkeley.edu/frontdesk) for 'in-person' help during the hours of the event.

 If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.